a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 #### Segment High-Level Architecture ####
 1. Data infrastructure ingests hundreds of thousands of events every second
 	1. Events are directed to APIs & Webhooks via message queue
+		1. APIs are server side destinations (there are over a 100 of them)
+	2. Initial stage:
+		1. API injested events from different sources to distributed message queue
+			1.

 #### Istio - The Move From Microservices to a Monolith ####